ksoky/jointlytrained/README.md

 ```
 # jointlytrained
 Please follow the instruction of the original ESPnet.
-To reproduce the result of our proposed method, please fine the module name in ./fisher_callhome_spanish/joinmt1/conf/train_small1024.yaml
+To reproduce the result of our proposed method, please find the module name in ./fisher_callhome_spanish/joinmt1/conf/train_small1024.yaml